manishbhusal7/DBMS-Practice-Project/README.md

 FROM user
 ```

-However, the ORM allows us to this all within Python and it wil now return a list of User objects.
+However, the ORM allows us to do this all within Python (and the ORM handles writing SQL).
+This function will return a list of User objects (the rows in our table).

 ### repl

 The repl is created using prompt-toolkit.
 The main application is under the file `app.py`.
-The files `console.py` and `helper.py` provide function and objects that the main `app.py` uses.
+The files `console.py` and `helper.py` provide function and objects that the help `app.py`.

 Here is the main loop of our app: